vilcans/numquant/README.md

 # numquant

-Converts a floating point number to a value of another (smaller) type.

-A typical use case is to reduce bandwidth or storage space.
+Quantize numbers to a smaller range to save bandwidth or memory.

-The input floating point value must be within a given range.
+The input floating point value is expected within a given range.
 Values outside this range will be clamped.
+The input value will then be quantized into a given integer range.

+For example, given the allowed range -1000.0 to 1000.0, and the quantized range 0 to 255 (to fit in a byte), the value -1000.0 would be quantized to 0, and 1000.0 would be quantized to 255, and values in-between are linearly interpolated between 0 and 255.

 ## Example